jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The benefits will be huge.

 For example, since 2000, 500,000 Americans have overdosed on opioids.
-Watch [The Pharmicist](https://www.netflix.com/ca/title/81002576) on Netflix, and you'll see how a simple online database of prescriptions stopped the oxycontin pill mills that fueled the epidemic.
+Watch [The Pharmicist](https://www.netflix.com/ca/title/81002576) on Netflix.
+You'll see how a simple online database of prescriptions stopped the oxycontin pill mills that fueled the epidemic.
 But it took 10 years for Big Business and Big Government to step up.
-With open-source software, the public could have banded together, and in a few months, created a secure and straightforward prescription database.
+With open-source software, the public could have banded together and created a secure and straightforward prescription database in a few months.

-With open-source software, we could have prevented the epidemic from ever taking off.
+With open-source software, we could have prevented the opioid, heroin, now fentanyl epidemic from ever taking off.

 Open-source helps us make new tools to respond to frontline problems faster.
-That's what the era of digital mass-collaboration is all about.
-But to get to this new economy, we need people to believe in Techvolution.
-Only a player god can evolve our civilization into the Internet Age.
+Solving problems more quickly is why the era of mass-production started.
+It is also what the era of digital mass-collaboration is all about.

+Right/Left were needed to get to mass-production.
+Likewise, to evolve our civilization to the Internet Age, we need to make a new player god of Techvolution plus digital mass-collaboration.

+Here's how we grow the new player god.

-Because when a modern-day institution, from school boards to a doctor's offices, says "fill in these forms," we need to start replaying with  "No, I want to use my open-source app.
+When a modern-day institution, from school boards to a doctor's offices, says "fill in these forms," we need to start replaying with  "No, I want to use my open-source app.
 With it, I control my own information.
 Don't worry, this app also lets us both see timelines, appointments, rules, and communication.
 If you don't want to use it, then I'll move my business.
 But if you do, I look forward to working with you."

 Yes, it's perfectly okay for you to do that.